 Contract liabilities consist of deferred revenue and include payments received in advance of performance under the contract.
 The Company recognizes such amounts as revenue when the Company satisfies its performance obligations.
+For the year ended December 31, 2021, the Company recognized \$15,402 of revenue which was included in deferred revenue as of December 31, 2020.
 For the year ended December 31, 2020, the Company recognized \$23,048 of revenue that was included in deferred revenue as of December 31, 2019.
 For the year ended December 31, 2019, the Company recognized \$22,273 of revenue which was included in deferred revenue as of January 1, 2019.

 The Company receives payments from customers based upon contractual billing terms.
 The Company records accounts receivable when the right to consideration becomes unconditional.
 Contract assets include amounts related to the Company's contractual right to consideration for both completed and partially completed performance obligations that may not have been invoiced.
-As of December 31, 2020 and 2019 and January 1, 2019, the Company recorded contract assets of \$771, \$50 and \$28, respectively, which is netted with deferred revenue in the accompanying consolidated balance sheets.
+As of December 31, 2021 and 2020, the Company recorded contract assets of \$95 and \$771, respectively.